-2. the people in these verses and WHAT do you learn about them? nam - WHAT else do we learn about him in these verses to add to last week? b.
-"Abra i. ham's Offspring" WHO is called Abraham's offspring in this passage? j.
-WHAT is important for us to know about the offspring? c.
-Chrisi i. t/Christ Jesus WHAT happened to the law when Christ came? j.
-WHAT are all the different words Paul describe how we relate to Christ in this passage? (example: "faith in Jesus Christ" - vs. 22) i.
+- i.
+WHAT happened to the law when Christ came? - ii.
+WHAT are all the different words Paul uses to describe how we relate to Christ in this passage? (example: "faith in Jesus Christ" vs. 22) - 1.
 How do these descriptions encourage or challenge you today as you consider your personal relationship with Jesus?
-3. Key Wor a.
-Prom. a. b.
-WHY does Paul argue that the law is NOT contrary to the promises?
-C. WHO receives the promise and therefore the inheritance?

-b.
-Inheritance (Paul will expand much more on this in the next chapter)
+- a.
+Promise - i.
+WHAT do you learn about the promise(s) made to Abraham? - ii.
+WHY does Paul argue that the law is NOT contrary to the promises? - iii.
+WHO receives the promise and therefore the inheritance? - b.
+Inheritance (Paul will expand much more on this in the next chapter) - i.

-a.
 HOW does someone receive the inheritance?
 How is it connected to the promise?

-C. Faith a.
-WHAT was our situation BEFORE faith came? (vs. 23-24) b.
-HOW did things change AFTER faith came? (vs. 25-26) 4.
-Re ad vs. 27-29 again.
-WHAT three categories disappear when we "put on Christ" and become one in Him? i.
+- c.
+Faith - i.
+WHAT was our situation BEFORE faith came? (vs. 23-24) - ii.
+HOW did things change AFTER faith came? (vs. 25-26) - 4.
+Read vs. 27-29 again.
+WHAT three categories disappear when we "put on Christ" and become one in Him? - i.
 These are both beautiful and yet potentially confusing verses.
-In what ways do you think people could take these verses out of context and use them to distort what unity in Christ means? ii.
+In what ways do you think people could take these verses out of context and use them to distort what unity in Christ means? - ii.
 How might you respond to these distortions?
 What do you think Paul is really saying here in the context of Galatians?
-(We'll look at this more in the Gospel Connections.)
-5. ald you summarize each section of this text?
-WHAT is the flow of thought? ans 3:15-18 b.
-Galati ans 3:19-25 C. Galati ans 3:26-29 6. uld you summarize the main points of this passage? does Paul want the Galatians to know?
+(We'll look at this more in the Gospel Connections.) - 5.
+HOW would you summarize each section of this text?
+WHAT is the flow of thought? - a.
+Galatians 3:15-18 - b.
+Galatians 3:19-25 - c.
+Galatians 3:26-29 - 6.
+HOW would you summarize the main points of this passage? - a.
+What does Paul want the Galatians to know? - b.

-b.
 What does Paul want the Galatians to do?